-Surrogate assisted optimisation \cite{hicks1978wing,jin2011surrogate, ong2003evolutionary,zhou2007combining} provides a remedy for expensive models with use of statistical and machine learning models to provide a low computational replicate of the actual model.
-The replica or surrogate is developed by training from available data generated during optimisation that features a set of inputs (new solutions) and corresponding output (fitness) given by actual model.
-The method is also called Bayesian optimisation where the surrogate model which is known as acquisition function is typically a Gaussian process model \cite{calandra2016bayesian}; however, neural networks are also used.
-Evolutionary and swarm optimization methods have been used in surrogate assisted and Bayesian optimization, and been prominent in fields of engine and aerospace design \cite{ong2005surrogate,jeong2005efficient,samad2008multiple,hicks1978wing}, robotics \cite{calandra2016bayesian}, experimental design \cite{greenhill2020bayesian}, and machine learning \cite{snoek2012practical,shahriari2015taking}.
+\textit{Surrogate-assisted optimisation} \citep{hicks1978wing,jin2011surrogate, ong2003evolutionary,zhou2007combining,he2023review} provides a remedy for expensive models with the use of statistical and machine learning models to provide a low computational replicate of the actual model.
+The surrogate model is developed by training from available data generated during optimisation that features a set of inputs (new solutions) and corresponding output (fitness) given by the actual model.
+The method is also known as Bayesian optimisation where the surrogate model (acquisition function) is typically a Gaussian process model \citep{calandra2016bayesian}; however, neural networks and other machine learning models have also been used \citep{shahriari2015taking}.
+Evolutionary and swarm optimization methods have been used in surrogate-assisted and Bayesian optimization, and have been prominent in fields of engine and aerospace design \citep{ong2005surrogate,jeong2005efficient,samad2008multiple,hicks1978wing}, robotics \citep{calandra2016bayesian}, experimental design \citep{greenhill2020bayesian}, and machine learning \citep{snoek2012practical,shahriari2015taking}.